kokomo88/devcenter/source/docs/virtual-machine-updates.html.md

 Updates are always announced on our [blog](http://blog.bitrise.io/){:target="_blank"}
 and can be seen on [your Bitrise Dashboard](http://www.bitrise.io/dashboard){:target="_blank"}
-at least a week before the update.
+at least a week before the update and we also send you a *Platform Update email* unless you disable it on your [Account Settings](https://www.bitrise.io/me/profile){:target="_blank"} page.

 ### Minor updates